nigelhorne/App-Test-Generator/README.md

 ### Semantic Data Generators

-For property-based testing using [Test::LectroTest](https://metacpan.org/pod/Test%3A%3ALectroTest), you can use semantic generators to create realistic test data.
+For property-based testing with [Test::LectroTest](https://metacpan.org/pod/Test%3A%3ALectroTest), you can use semantic generators to create realistic test data.
 Fuzz testing support for `semantic` entries is being developed.

     input: